 As I clicked “Publish”, the door of the café opened and the bells on it are chiming cheerfully as I look up from my laptop to see my raven haired friend with her bright blue eyes walk towards my table.
 I smile and say, “Hey, Alina.”

 C’est fini!
 I hope that you feel all warm and fuzzy to know that Sia is a stronger and more secure person now.
-She recovered from the wounds of society’s ever-flying arrows and continues to.
+She recovered from the wounds of society’s ever-flying arrows.
 Everything happens for a reason; she knows that and it kept her going and it should keep you going too!

 I’ve enjoyed writing with Riya and it’s been wonderful to hear her ideas and create this character together.
 If you haven’t noticed already, “Sia” is a portmanteau of our names and just happens to be the name of a popular singer.